 Budapest Sugar Rush: Grand Cafes and Sweet Patisseries

 But really, hot baths and cakes is a winter thing.
-And Budapest has some visitors in winter, but it’s nothing like the summer crowds.
-So, off, off, on a 50 EURO flight, for just under three days before family obligations at Christmas!
-I wrote about the thermals baths here, now let’s do the cafes!
+Budapest has some visitors in winter, but it’s nothing like the summer crowds.
+So, off, off, on a 50 Euro flight, for just under three days.
+Before family obligations at Christmas!
+I wrote about the thermals baths here, now let’s visit the best Budapest cafes.

 Ruszwurm Cukrasda, Budapest, Szentháromság u.
 7 // www.ruszwurm.hu